tlvaldepena/vectorsurv.org/_docs/tick/pool.md

   map.
 You can also select a site using the 'Show Existing Sites' toggle in the Map section.

-- **Precision**: Used to specify the level of certainty in the site coordinate.
+**Precision**: Used to specify the level of certainty in the site coordinate.
 In most cases, this field should be kept as Exact.
 For historical data, instances where the exact location is uncertain or in instances where the exact location need to be obscured due to human case privacy concerns, the user may choose the most accurate option from the list.

+## Map
-- **Map**: Clicking on the "Map" heading will expand the map panel to give a view of the site area.
+  Clicking on the "Map" heading will expand the map panel to give a view of the site area.
 Once a site is selected, the trap can be dragged to a new location up to 400m away indicated by the circle.